Marcell Ozuna Player Props: Braves vs. Diamondbacks

 Diamondbacks Pitching Rankings

+- The 8.6 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 19th in MLB.

-- The Diamondbacks have the 18th-ranked team ERA among all MLB pitching staffs (4.34).
+- The Diamondbacks' 4.30 team ERA ranks 16th among all league pitching staffs.

-- Diamondbacks pitchers combine to give up 64 total home runs at a rate of 1.1 per game (to rank 15th in the league).
+- The Diamondbacks rank 18th in baseball in home runs surrendered (66 total, 1.1 per game).

+- Nelson (2-2) takes the mound for the Diamondbacks in his 12th start of the season.
+He's put together a 5.37 ERA in 57 2/3 innings pitched, with 37 strikeouts.

-- His last appearance was on Sunday against the Boston Red Sox, when the right-hander tossed 6 1/3 innings, surrendering one earned run while giving up four hits.
+- His most recent appearance was on Monday against the Colorado Rockies, when the right-hander threw five innings, surrendering five earned runs while allowing eight hits.

+- The 25-year-old has a 5.37 ERA and 5.8 strikeouts per nine innings in 11 games this season, while allowing a batting average of .291 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.